FJU409011060/FJU-Exegetics/README.md

 # FJU_phython
-a homework file about xun-gu class
+This is a homework file about xun-gu class